RogerQi/pascal-5i/README.md

     and the Pascal VOC2012 dataset.
 Then, it isolates all images in the VOC2012 validation set as the validation set for Pascal 5i; while the rest of the images (including images from the SBD validation set) are considered as training set.
+- As discussed in OSLSM, some of the examples in D_{train} contains pixels whose labels are in L_{test}.
+To prevent information leaking, these pixels are masked as background pixels.
+    This creates a `gap' between L_{train} and D_{train}. (e.g., images who contain labels 0, 1, 2, ..., 10, 16, 17, ..., 20).
+To address these missing channels, we offset the labels
+    so that the labels 16, ..., 20 are mapped to 11, ..., 15.